NASA-AMMOS/slim/continuous-integration/starter-kits/README.md

 /*-- [INSERT URL_TO_GITHUB_SERVER HERE] --*/
 /*-- [INSERT URL_TO_ORG HERE] --*/
 ```
-6. Commit changes to the Git repository for testing.
+6. Commit and push changes to the Git repository for testing.
 7. Create a [Jenkins Multibranch Pipeline Job](https://www.cloudbees.com/blog/jenkins-multibranch-pipeline-with-git-tutorial)
 configured to point at the Jenkinsfile at `.ci/Jenkinsfile-buildDeploy`
 8. Test and debug using [Jenkins build logging](https://opensource.com/article/19/9/intro-building-cicd-pipelines-jenkins)